stephan-nordnes-eriksen/BOB/README.md

 I found that there is already an NPM moduled called [bob](https://www.npmjs.com/package/bob), so I am open to name suggestions.

 ##Usage:
-BOB is a pipe system for generating html structures.
+BOB is a pipe system for generating XML and HTML structures.

 ###TL;DR
 ```javascript